 2. Add an end table with storage.

 An attractive end table always comes in handy.
 Choose a sturdy table with easy-to-access drawers or cubbies for storing nursing essentials.
 Just because you need to have nursing pads and nipple cream nearby doesn't mean you need them decorating your nursery.
-Don’t forget to set out some goodies for Mama, like a bottle of water or your favorite magazine.
+Don’t forget to set out some goodies for mom, like a bottle of water or your favorite magazine.

 3. Buy a good nursing pillow.